craigspaeth/jquery.fillwidth/README.md

 **THIS IS CURRENTLY A WORK IN PROGRESS**

-A jQuery plugin that given a `ul` with images inside their `lis` will do some things to line them up so that everything fits inside their container nice and flush to the edges while retaining the integrity of the original images (no cropping or skewing).
+A jQuery plugin that given a `ul` with images inside their `lis` will do some things to line them up so that everything fits inside their container nice and flush to the edges.
+It's like google image search but also retaining the integrity of the original images (no cropping or stretching/squishing).

 ## Installation